trueagi-io/hyperon-experimental/docs/minimal-metta.md

 `<atom>` brings more than a single result `chain` returns one instance of the `<template>` expression for each result.

+## function/return

+`function` operation has the signature `(function <atom>)`.
+It evaluates the `<atom>` until it becomes `(return <atom>)`.
+Then `(function (return <atom>))` expression returns the `<atom>`.

+These operations are introduced for two reasons.
+First it should be possible to evaluate an atom until some result and prevent further result evaluation.
+This aspect is discussed in [eval or return](#eval-or-return) section.

+Second without having an abstraction of a function call it is difficult to debug the evaluation process. `function/return` allows representing nested function calls as a stack and provide controls to put the breakpoints on parts of this stack.
+Nevertheless using `chain` instead of `function` to implement the evaluation loop also allows representing stack in a natural form.

 ## unify

 `unify` operation allows conditioning on the results of the evaluation.